Marine Corps helps young woman find her voice

 “What kept me going was the finish line,” said Kliewer.
 “Going to boot camp, graduating, and starting my career at such a young age was what I kept in mind.
 My goal of becoming a Marine kept me going.”

-I gained confidence and found inner strength during recruit training, recalled Kliewer.
+I gained so much confidence and found inner strength during recruit training, recalled Kliewer.
 She found her voice.

 “The Marine Corps has helped me to speak out about the sexual assault that happened to me when I was younger,” said Kliewer.
 “If my drill instructors had not instilled the courage and strength they did in boot camp, I wouldn’t have found my strength and I wouldn’t have spoken up.”